 Koh Lanta is very close to some great diving and snorkeling spots, and there’s no shortage of tour companies on the island.
 Remember that you get what you pay for, and try to find companies that operate sustainably.

-We heard great things about the snorkeling, and it is one of the most popular things to do on Koh Lanta.
+We heard great things about the snorkeling around the island, and it is one of the most popular things to do on Koh Lanta.
 Since so many people want to experience swimming with the fishies, expect crowds.
 Many of the snorkeling boats hold 30 people and many companies go to the same sites.

 We had limited time and opted to do the kayaking tour (#1 on this list) instead because it meant less crowds.

 Tip: If you want to go snorkeling but want a small tour group and aren’t on a super tight budget, consider booking your snorkeling tour with a diving company.
 You’ll have a much smaller group and a higher-end experience.